davidxbuck/adventofcode/readme.md

 [Advent of Code](http://adventofcode.com) is an Advent calendar of small programming puzzles, created by [Eric Wastl](https://twitter.com/ericwastl).
 Each year, starting on Dec 1st, an advent calendar of small programming puzzles are unlocked once a day at 05:00 (UTC).

 ## Code
-The code is has been written using Python 3.8 (except those which use Matplotlib as it doesn't, to date, support Python 3.8.
-These will work with Python 3.7) and unit tests where they exist run under pytest.
+The code is has been written using Python 3.8 and unit tests where they exist run under pytest.